 Put on some meditation.
 Now I know that I did mention that electronics should be kept out of the bedroom but if you’re one to keep your doors open, try meditation before sleep.

 There is a great sleep meditation channel on YT “Jason Stephenson” with some AHHHHMAZINGGGG meditation tunes.
-They are usually hours long, guided, and walks you slowly from active mode to gentle breathing & before you know it, you’re stretching up into the morning.
+They are usually hours long, guided, and walk you slowly from active mode to gentle breathing & before you know it, you’re stretching up into the morning.

 Do you have a challenge with sleeping well?
 Have you tried any of the tips mentioned?
 I’d love to know.
 Share your thoughts below.